 Launched in April 2015, Project Fi is Google’s mobile virtual network operator.
-Google has partnered with three leading national carriers to always deliver the strongest signal possible by automatically shifting its customers from one network to another.
-Project Fi even includes an unthrottled access to international networks in over 135 different countries and territories.
+Google has partnered with three leading national carriers always to deliver the most reliable signal possible by automatically shifting its customers from one network to another.
+Project Fi even includes unthrottled access to international networks in over 135 different countries and territories.

-That said, if you’re wanting to know how you can setup Project Fi to work with your iPhone, you can follow along with us below.
+That said, if you want to know how you can set up Project Fi to work with your iPhone, you can follow along with us below.
 We’re going to show you just how you can make that happen.
 Let’s get started!

 Project Fi Smartphone Support

 The biggest caveat with Project Fi is the fact that it works only on smartphones that were designed with a new state-of-the-art radio built to work with multiple networks.
-Without the support for a wide range of LTE bands, it would be impossible for Google to automatically shift customers between networks.
+Without the support for a wide range of LTE bands, it would be impossible for Google to shift customers between networks automatically.

 Right now, the only phones that are officially supported by Fi are Nexus 5X, Nexus 6, Nexus 6P, Google Pixel, and Google Pixel XL.
 Despite this limitation, it’s possible to get Project Fi working on your iPhone, and it’s not ever complicated.
 All you have to do is unlock your iPhone and activate the Fi SIM card using a Nexus or Pixel device.